uncomplicated08/recommendation_system/concept.md

 ### Recommendation Algorithm

 1. **Data Preparation**:
-   - Each row in your dataset represents a transaction where a customer (identified by `CustomerID`) bought a specific item (`StockCode`).
+   - Each row in our dataset represents a transaction where a customer (identified by `CustomerID`) bought a specific item (`StockCode`).
    - We'll use this historical data to predict items that a customer might be interested in based on their past behavior.

 2. **User-Item Matrix**:
    - To recommend items, we first create a matrix where each row represents a unique customer (`CustomerID`) and each column represents a unique item (`StockCode`).
    - The values in this matrix typically represent some form of interaction or preference (e.g., number of times purchased, ratings, etc.).
-In your case, we could use the quantity purchased as a proxy for interaction.
+In our case, we could use the quantity purchased as a proxy for interaction.

 3. **Algorithm Choice - Collaborative Filtering**:
    - One popular approach is **collaborative filtering**.
 This method predicts what a user might like based on the preferences of similar users.